 Step 1: Install Dr.Fone Phone Backup on your PC.
 Launch the software and connect your iPhone to the computer.

-Step 2: In the home screen of Dr.Fone, select “Phone Backup”.
+Step 2: On the home screen of Dr.Fone, select “Phone Backup”.

-Step 3: In the next screen, click “Backup”.
+Step 3: On the next screen, click “Backup”.

 Step 4: Dr.Fone will automatically scan your iPhone for the available file types.
-It’ll list these file types and you can choose which types of files you want to recover.
-Since we want to shorten the backup time, make sure to only select necessary files.
+It’ll list these file types, and you can choose which types of files you want to recover.
+Since we want to shorten the backup time, make sure only to select the necessary files.

 Step 5: After you’ve selected the files types, set the destination folder, and click “Backup”.
 Wait for a few minutes as the backup process may take a while to complete.